-- Encourage all staff to feed in suggestions or ideas of what needs to improve, via their subject leader
+Encourage all staff to feed in suggestions or ideas of what needs to improve, via their subject leader

 - Include pupils and parents in these discussions, even if they aren’t in the working group.
 Tell them you’re going to review your curriculum and why you’re doing it.
-For a great example of how to do this, see St James and St John CofE Primary School's statement about their anti-racist strategy (see the document on the left-hand side of the page)
+For a great example of how to do this, see St James and St John CofE Primary School's anti-racist statement

 - Let governors know you're carrying out this work, especially any curriculum link governors.
 Let them know how they can get involved with the working group if they want to

 This isn’t a quick piece of work – it may take up to a year to do the full review, and once you've completed it the working group should keep meeting to discuss how it's going and any ways they want to adapt the curriculum further.
 In a sense, this work will never be "finished" – it's likely to be an ongoing process.

 - Your cross-curricular working group might want to meet at the end of each term or half-term (depending on how often they're meeting) to review what’s been taught that term/half-term and how they want to re-frame/teach the content differently the following year – this way the whole review will be completed in 1 year